The Don Tony Show 12/11/21: The Rock / Nick Khan: Lifelong Pals? | Hook Makes AEW Debut | Jeff Hardy Update

 Hosted by Don Tony

 Topics Discussed: Did you know that The Rock and WWE President Nick Khan were childhood friends?..
-Killer (Don’t call me Karrion) Kross debuts on Twitch (www.twitch.tv/realkillerkross)..
+Killer (Karrion) Kross debuts on Twitch..
 Sexual assault case against Alberto El Patron is over.
 Or is it?..
 Blackjack Lanza (RIP) tributes continue to pour in from the wrestling community..
 An important update on Jeff Hardy..
 Addressing the whiners who complained RK-Bro appeared on WWE SmackDown..
 Becky and Charlotte face off again after SmackDown televised show..
 MJF is ‘not feeling the CM Punk of old’..
 Honest thoughts on Hook’s AEW in ring debut..
 AEW Rampage 12/10/21 results..
 Live chat helped select the nominees for categories: ‘Breakout Star Of The Year’ and ‘Women’s Wrestler Of The Year’ (2021 Blackheart Year End Awards)..
 Enjoy the show!

 ====